jeffrey-plume/Exploring-the-Broad-Repurposing-Hub/readme.md

 ### Support Vector Classifier

 Support Vector Classifier (SVC) modeling was applied to the data set using a one-vs-rest strategy.
 This approach manages multi-class classification problems by utilizing binary classifiers.
-It works by fitting one classifier per class, where each classifier is trained to distinguish that class from all other classe1.
+It works by fitting one classifier per class, where each classifier is trained to distinguish that class from all other classes.

 The data were split into 70% for training and 30% for testing.
 To evaluate the model's performance, ROC curves and AUC values were calculated individually for each class.
-Additionally, a micro-average ROC and AUC were calculated to summarize the overall performance of the model across all class.se
+Additionally, a micro-average ROC and AUC were calculated to summarize the overall performance of the model across all classes

 ### Metric of Assessment

 Area Under the Receiver Operating Characteristic Curve (AUROC) was chosen as the appropriate method for evaluating the model.
 Unlike accuracy, which depends on a specific threshold for classification, AUROC evaluates the model's performance across all possible classification thresholds.
 This provides a more comprehensive assessment of the model's ability to distinguish between classes, irrespective of the chosen decision threshold.
-This is extremely valuable for multiclass data where there are many imbalanced clas. s.
+This is extremely valuable for multiclass data where there are many imbalanced classes.

 ## Results